The world bank

 About Erin Meyer

 Erin Meyer is the author of The Culture Map: Breaking Through the Invisible Boundaries of Global Business and co-author with Reed Hastings of No Rules Rules: Netflix and the Culture of Reinvention.
 She is also a professor at INSEAD, one of the world's leading international business schools.
 Her work has appeared in Harvard Business Review, The New York Times, and Forbes.com.
-In 2019, Erin was selected by the Thinkers50 as one of the fifty most influential business thinkers in the world.
+In 2021, Erin was selected - for the third time - by the Thinkers50 as one of the fifty most influential business thinkers in the world.

 In today's business world, where teams are spread across the planet and most of our communication takes place virtually, how do we work effectively in the face of cross-cultural complexity?
 As the information age compresses time frames and unforeseen crises such as Covid-19 destroy existing organizational structures, how do we develop a corporate culture that breeds ongoing reinvention?
 In Erin's keynotes, she explains how to dramatically increase business success by understanding - and making the best use of - culture in the workplace.